 ________________

 *If you don’t have a thermometer, test for the hard-crack stage by dropping a teaspoonful of hot syrup into a cup of cold water.
-At this state, the syrup will form hard brittle threads and crack when you bend them.
+At this stage, the syrup will form hard brittle threads and crack when you bend them.

 Please follow and like us: